lgbouma/cdips/drivers/HOWTO.md

   * to learn how many stars were expected on silicon, run `how_many_cdips_stars_on_silicon`

-  * `do_initial_period_finding`: runs initial TLS and LS, to apply use for cuts and pass to reconstructive TFA. also writes `which_references_and_clusters_matter.txt` (to know how badly your results depend on the Dias 2014 catalog). also makes plots that show the distribution of results.
+3. `do_initial_period_finding`: runs detrending, LS, and TLS. also writes `which_references_and_clusters_matter.txt`, to get familiar with the clusters in any given field. also makes plots that show the distribution of results.

-3. manually fine-tune your criteria for "signal detection" & update `do_initial_period_finding.py` (w/ the sector number too).
+4. manually fine-tune your criteria for "signal detection" & update `do_initial_period_finding.py` (w/ the sector number too).

-4. `reconstructive_tfa/RunTFASR.sh` does signal reconstruction for TFA lightcurves
+5. (DEPRECATED in >=S14) `reconstructive_tfa/RunTFASR.sh` does signal
+   reconstruction for TFA lightcurves

-5. `make_all_vetting_reports`: make a multipage PDF with the information needed to make classifications for vetting.
+6. `make_all_vetting_reports`: make a multipage PDF with the information needed to make classifications for vetting.

     * Run it twice, and verify you made all of them with